 “In the face of complex and changing cross-strait circumstances, we have made the greatest effort to maintain peace and stability in the Taiwan Strait over the past four years, gaining approval from the international community.
-We will continue these efforts, and we are willing to engage in dialogue with China and make more concrete contributions to regional security,” Tsai said in her speech
+We will continue these efforts, and we are willing to engage in dialogue with China and make more concrete contributions to regional security,” Tsai said in her speech.

-.
 “Here, I want to reiterate the words ‘peace, parity, democracy and dialogue.’
 We will not accept the Beijing authorities' use of ‘one country, two systems’ to downgrade Taiwan and undermine the cross-strait status quo.
 We stand fast by this principle.”

 Our journalistic standards are as high as any in the quality press; our focus is particularly on a fast-growing part of the world - Asia - where, in some countries the Church is growing faster than pastoral resources can respond to – South Korea, Vietnam and India to name just three.

-We report from the ground where other news services simply can't or won't go.
+And UCA News has the advantage of having in its ranks local reporters who cover 23 countries in south, southeast, and east Asia.
 We report the stories of local people and their experiences in a way that Western news outlets simply don’t have the resources to reach.
 And we report on the emerging life of new Churches in old lands where being a Catholic can at times be very dangerous.

 With dwindling support from funding partners in Europe and the USA, we need to call on the support of those who benefit from our work.